raspberrypilearning/party-pinata/en/step_4.md

 --- task ---

 Click on the **Stick** sprite in the Sprite list.
-Add code so that the stick always stays in front of the other sprites and follows the mouse-pointer (or your finger on a tablet):
+Add code so that the stick always stays in front of the other sprites and follows the mouse-pointer (or your finger on a tablet).

-Use the `go to random position`{:class="block3motion"} block but select `mouse-pointer`{:class="block3motion"} from the dropdown menu.
+Use the `go to random position`{:class="block3motion"} block but select `mouse-pointer`{:class="block3motion"} from the dropdown menu:

 ![The Stick sprite icon](images/stick-sprite.png)